rtkg/control_sandbox/README.md

 ### Simple Cartesian Impedance Controller

 This implements a simple Cartesian Impedance Controller using the implementation in [1], p.
 444, Eq.
-(11.65) without full arm dynamcis compensation (only gravitational load is compensated) and a virtual mass of M=0.
+(11.65) without full arm dynamcis compensation (only gravitational load and coriolis / centripetal forces are compensated) and a virtual mass of M=0.
 Note, that this can be seen as a feedforward force controller (cf. [1], p.
 435, Eq.
 (11.50)), where the desired external end-effector wrench is specified by a cartesian impedance tracking law that closes a feedback loop on measured joint positions and velocities.

 ## References